bagnaram/bagnaram.github.io/_posts/2020-06-20-nix-enlightenment.md

 it using the `nix-env` command.
 It allows packages to be assumed outside of the current runtime system and it allowed me to update the rest of my packages and get my system up to the latest stable NixOS release.

+Although I didn't get to merge everything from my previous system & dotfiles, I have a good starting place with NixOS.
+I have a declarative system that I can easily tear down and even provision as a VM while keeping my favorite settings.
+My dotfiles are still a separate repo, but I am looking at something like [Home manager](https://nixos.wiki/wiki/Home_Manager) as a drop-in replacement using its own wrappers.
+All in all, give Nix a go and see for yourself!

 # Enlightenment